Nothing Sacred (band): History

-Early history (1980-1989)
+Early history (1980–1989)

 The origins of Nothing Sacred date back to 1980 with drummer Sham and guitarists Craig "Corpse" Chenko and Kevin "Chunder" Christopher in the band Satans Child.
 This pre-Nothing Sacred band recorded several demos before splitting in 1982.
 Bassist Karl Lean and Sham then formed the band Vengeance with vocalist Mick Burnham and guitarists Corpse and Alan Raskas, before quickly changing the name to Heresy.
 This lineup performed several shows around Melbourne including the 1983 Metal for Melbourne festival before both guitarists left the band.
 With a desire for a faster, heavier sound, Lean, Sham, and Burnham renamed the band to "Nothing Sacred" in 1983, and guitarists Mark Woolley and Richard "Buddy" Snape completed the lineup.

-The band's music was heavily inspired by Motorhead, Judas Priest and Thin Lizzy, and were one of the first bands in Australia to play speed metal.
+The band's music was heavily inspired by Motörhead, Judas Priest and Thin Lizzy, and were one of the first bands in Australia to play speed metal.
 Nothing Sacred performed regularly throughout Melbourne and were part of the city's emerging heavy metal scene of the 1980s.
 Encouraged by the enthusiastic response to their live shows, Nothing Sacred recorded their debut EP Deathwish in late 1984 which was released independently the following year.
 The group followed up the release with a series of shows in Melbourne, Adelaide and Sydney, headlining 1986's Metal For Melbourne festival.